Brandon Jennings: Milwaukee Bucks (2009–2013)

-Jennings was selected tenth overall by the Milwaukee Bucks in the 2009 NBA draft.
-He became the first player who skipped college to play professional basketball in Europe to be drafted by an NBA team.During Jennings's NBA regular season debut on October 30, 2009, against the Philadelphia 76ers, where he recorded 17 points, 9 rebounds and 9 assists in 34 minutes.
+Jennings was selected tenth overall by the Milwaukee Bucks in the 2009 NBA draft, becoming the first player who skipped college to play professional basketball in Europe to be drafted by an NBA team.Jennings made his NBA regular season debut on October 30, 2009, against the Philadelphia 76ers.
+He nearly recorded a triple double, scoring 17 points and recording 9 rebounds and 9 assists in 34 minutes.

-On November 14, 2009, in just his seventh game in the NBA, Jennings scored 55 points in a win over the Golden State Warriors.
-Jennings 55 points broke the team record for most points in a game by a rookie, previously set by Kareem Abdul-Jabbar in 1970, and was more than any rookie scored since Earl "The Pearl" Monroe scored 56 in 1968.
+On November 14, 2009, in just his seventh game in the NBA, after being held scoreless in the first quarter, Jennings scored 55 points in a win over the Golden State Warriors.
+Jennings's 55 points broke the team record for most points in a game by a rookie, previously set by Kareem Abdul-Jabbar in 1970, and was more than any rookie scored since Earl Monroe scored 56 in 1968.
 He became the youngest player to ever score 55, collecting the second-highest total for a player under 21, behind only LeBron James's 56 points in March 2005, and the second-most points scored by a Milwaukee Buck (behind Michael Redd's 57 in 2006).
+His 55-point tally was also the highest for any NBA player in a 2009–10 regular season contest.

 During All-Star Weekend, he competed in the Skills Challenge.
-Jennings started all 82 games as a rookie, and led the Bucks to the playoffs for the first time in four seasons, where they lost to the Atlanta Hawks in seven games.
+Jennings started all 82 games as a rookie and led the Bucks to the playoffs for the first time in four seasons, where they lost to the Atlanta Hawks in seven games.
 He finished third in Rookie of the Year voting.

-On October 30, 2010, Jennings recorded his first ever triple double, with 20 points, 10 rebounds, and 10 assists in a win against the Charlotte Bobcats.
+On October 30, 2010, Jennings recorded his first ever triple double with 20 points, 10 rebounds, and 10 assists in a win against the Charlotte Bobcats.
 On December 15, 2010, Jennings broke his left foot against the San Antonio Spurs when he came down awkwardly on his ankle.
-Despite the injury, he finished the game and played 30 minutes the following game against the Jazz.
+Despite the injury, he finished the game and played 30 minutes the following game against the Utah Jazz.
 The team later confirmed that Jennings would miss the next four to six weeks as he recovered from surgery to repair a fracture in his left foot.

-Jennings missed a total of 19 games with the injury before returning on January 29, 2011 in a 91–81 home victory over the New Jersey Nets.
+Jennings missed a total of 19 games with the injury.
 He scored a season-high 37 points against the New York Knicks at Madison Square Garden on March 25, 2011.

-With Milwaukee struggling in Jennings' absence and his slow return to form after the injury, the Bucks missed the playoffs.
+With Milwaukee struggling in Jennings's absence and his slow return to form after the injury, the Bucks missed the playoffs.